 - On iPad/iPhone, tap the screen and a menu will appear from the bottom of the screen.
 You will see up/down arrows that you can use to adjust workout intensity.

 - On Apple TV, using the remote control, swipe up and a menu will appear from the bottom of the screen.
 You will see up/down arrows that you can use to adjust workout intensity.

 - On a PC, click the arrow up button on your keyboard to bring up the bottom menu.
 You will see up/down arrows that you can use to adjust workout intensity.

 HOW TO DISABLE ERG MODE IN ZWIFT

-If you would like to disable ERG mode in the middle of a workout, simply tap the screen (or swipe up the Apple TV remote) to bring up the bottom menu and tap the ERG ON button and Zwift will disable ERG mode.
+- On iPhone/iPad: Simply tap the screen to bring up the bottom menu and tap the ERG ON button and Zwift will disable ERG mode.
 You can turn ERG mode back on by bringing the bottom menu back up and tapping the ERG OFF button to enable ERG mode.

 ERG MODE vs RESISTANCE MODE

 When ERG mode is disabled or if ERG mode isn’t available for your type of trainer, Zwift will switch to resistance mode.
 In resistance mode, you have full control over resistance.
 You can adjust resistance by either shifting gears, or adjust resistance by using the same arrows in Zwift Companion app or the bottom menu.
 Simply, tap the up and down arrows and that will adjust the trainer resistance without having to shift your bike gear.